 Researchers from Tula State University, together with colleagues from Irkutsk, have made significant progress in the development of so-called "living batteries."

 Electricity in these devices is generated by natural biochemical processes occurring in plants and microorganisms.
-These installations, known as plant-microbial fuel cells (PMFCs), are not only environmentally friendly, but can also be used for wastewater treatment.
-Their operation is based on two electrodes: the anode provides the movement of electrons, stimulated by the activity of plant cells and bacteria, and water is released at the cathode.
+These installations, known as plant-microbial fuel cells (PMFCs), are not only environmentally friendly but can also be used to treat wastewater.
+Their operation is based on two electrodes: the anode provides the movement of electrons, stimulated by the activity of plant and bacterial cells, and water is released at the cathode.

-We replaced platinum with more affordable manganese dioxide, and this made it possible to increase the power by almost one and a half times — from 20 to 33 mW/m², and also reduce the internal resistance of the system
+We replaced platinum with more affordable manganese dioxide, and this allowed us to increase the power by almost one and a half times — from 20 to 33 mW/m², and also reduce the internal resistance of the system

-According to experts, such elements are especially promising for regions with warm climates and a shortage of clean water.
-Now the team is working on scaling the technology and preparing it for testing in real conditions.
+According to experts, such elements are particularly promising for regions with warm climates and a shortage of clean water.
+The team is now working on scaling up the technology and preparing it for testing in real conditions.

 Read materials on the topic: